Yugendran

-Yugendran (born Yugendran Vasudevan on 20 December 1976) is an Indian actor and playback singer who has sung several songs in Tamil, Telugu and Malayalam.
+Yugendran Vasudevan (born 20 December 1976) is an Indian actor and playback singer who has sung several songs in Tamil, Telugu and Malayalam.
 He is also an occasional music director and television host.

 Personal life

 Yugendran is the son of the late Malaysian origin Tamil language playback singer-actor Malaysia Vasudevan.
 He has two sisters named Pavithra and Prashanthini.
 Prashanthini is a Tamil playback singer as well and has sung in films such as 12B, Veyil and Vaaranam Aayiram.

 Yugendran performed in the Launch of a Tamil radio station in Sri Lanka called Swarna Oli in 1999, where he met his wife, Hayma Malini, a popular RJ host.
 His wife Hayma Malini who was born and raised in Singapore, holds an Singapore citizenship.
 Together they have three children, Visashan Naarayan(21 yrs), Kishan Naarayan (20 yrs) and Darshan Naarayan Nair (11 yrs).
 He, his wife and children had previously resided in India, Malaysia and Singapore.
 They currently reside in Auckland, New Zealand and he runs his own events company Rambutan Media Works NZ Limited and Aroha NZ Charitable Trust.